 President James Marshall (Harrison Ford) is on a return trip with his family from Moscow after giving a speech at a diplomatic dinner that made him the target of many formerly Soviet terrorist groups.
 As such, a group which supports a recently-deposed Kazak dictator have made their way onto Air Force One and have successfully hijacked it, changing its course towards Kazakhstan.
 What the terrorists don’t realize is that President Marshall has a military background, and won’t make it easy for them to have their demands met.
 While the Secret Service thought they got the President to safety through an escape pod, he remained on board, sending communication out to the Situation Room in Washington D.C. to help them make decisions about his fate.
 The lynchpin in thwarting the terrorists turns out to be finding the mole in the Secret Service who let the terrorists on the plane in the first place.

 Olympus Has Fallen

 Length: 119 minutes / 1.98 hours

 While Air Force One is a prime target for the President while he’s in the air, the White House is the prime target when he’s on the ground.
 In fact, since most of Washington D.C. is critical to the United States government, it is highly guarded and is quickly protected should a threat arise.
-Especially after the attacks on September 11th, we know how vulnerable we can be, so this means any attacks on the President while he’s in Washington D.C. would have to be incredibly coordinated in order to be successful.
+Especially after the attacks on September 11th, we know how vulnerable we can be.
+This means any attacks on the President while he’s in Washington D.C. would have to be incredibly coordinated to be successful.
 This is why assaults on the White House were so popular in 2013: the logistics needed to pull this attack off are great fodder for action films.
-As such, both White House Down (2013) and Olympus Has Fallen created fictional scenarios where the President was attacked on his home turf: the White House.
+As such, both White House Down (2013) and Olympus Has Fallen (2013) created fictional scenarios where the President was attacked on his home turf: the White House.

 2 sum it up: 2 films, 2 Presidents in peril